bir-ai/bir-python/docs/ROADMAP.md

 - python scripts/verify_release.py

 DOCS
-Update README.md (add/adjust the relevant section) and add a CHANGELOG.md entry under an "Unreleased" section (create it if missing).
+Update docs/site/integrations.md and README.md's agent-framework section, and add a CHANGELOG.md entry under "Unreleased".
 Update docs/SDK_RELEASE_CHECKLIST.md only if the release contract changes.
+Add the module to scripts/verify_release.py's import smoke list if integration modules are enumerated there.

 OUT OF SCOPE
-Do not bundle any provider price list, fetch prices over the network, add tiered/cached pricing, change the cost fields/schema, or make pricing the default.
+Do not modify other integrations or the core SDK; do not add pydantic_ai as a dependency.

 NOTES
 Do not bump the version, build, publish, or push tags unless explicitly asked.
 If you commit,